 The high-speed raster scan mode of Atlas provides a scanning speed of 40 fps at 510 x 510 pixels and 500 x 500 µm2, which is faster than most resonant scanning multiphoton microscopes, their highest speed being around 30 fps.
 Thanks to the AO technology, the scanning plane can be arbitrarily chosen while the speed is maintained: the fast-scanned plane can be perpendicular to the axis of the objective, or lying in an arbitrary angle in X and/or Y.

 Using the 3D random-access excitation method of FEMTO3D Atlas Dichro, scanning methods of the Femtonics AO technology are available with flexible parameters for photostimulation.
 Depending on the selected scanning pattern, users can stimulate sparsely distributed individual cells or dendritic processes in a large volume with high precision.
 By rapidly switching between the two laser lines, activity can be recorded near-simultaneously with photostimulation.
-Using a single AO scan-head for imaging and photostimulation makes the feature cost-effective and easy to align.

 The FEMTO3D Atlas can be combined with a preexisting upright microscope through its adjustable, modular frame.
 The variable frame of the ATLAS enables us to couple the scope to numerous host microscopes.
 Therefore, the Atlas can extend existing setups with a fast 3D functional imaging capability.
 In addition, Atlas can work as an individual system: our basic Femtonics 2P Platform scope has been developed exclusively for the FEMTO3D Atlas.
 The microscope has an integrated beam stabilization unit, which eliminates all kinds of optical errors generated by thermal drift, motion, the aging of the laser system, or any other perturbation next to the AO deflectors.